My daughter went for a routine chiropractor appointment. Now she’s paralysed

 In a rare but very real tragedy, Caitlin’s neck adjustment appointment resulted in vertebral artery dissection, which causes stroke – cutting off blood flow to the brain.
 Her decline was rapid, and she faces a long, arduous recovery.

-Ms Jensen, 49, had no idea what she lay ahead when she left her job managing the front office of a transmission shop outside of Savannah, Georgia, to get to her daughter.
+Ms Jensen, 49, had no idea what lay ahead when she left her job managing the front office of a transmission shop outside of Savannah, Georgia, to get to her daughter.
 She didn’t even tell her son, who was working with her for the summer while on break from Georgia Southern University, exactly what was going on.

 “I just thought, she’s probably got vertigo or something,” Ms Jensen tells The Independent.
 “I mean, it just never occurred to me that it was a serious issue.
 So I just said, you know, I’m gonna run up and check on her.
 I’ll be back in a little bit.”